Alleged 9/11 plotter blasts Obama in letter from Guantanamo

-MIAMI (AP) — The man who says he masterminded the Sept.
-11 terrorist attack condemns President Barack Obama and the U.S. in a letter sent from the Guantanamo prison.
+MIAMI (AP) — The man who says he was the mastermind of the Sept.
+11 terrorist attack seeks to justify the plot as a “natural reaction” to U.S. foreign policy in a blistering letter sent to then President Barack Obama from the Guantanamo prison.

-Khalid Shaikh Mohammad says the hijacking plot in 2001 was a “natural reaction” to years of U.S. policies that he says targeted the Muslim world.
-The letter addressed to Obama also says the ex-president has blood on his hands for the deaths of Palestinians in Gaza as well as those killed by U.S. drone attacks in Yemen and elsewhere.
+Khalid Shaikh Mohammad, one of five Guantanamo prisoners facing trial by military commission for their alleged roles in the hijacking plot, also writes in the letter released Wednesday that it does not matter to him if he receives a life sentence or the death penalty from the tribunal.

-Mohammad tried to send the letter in 2015 but the judge presiding over his war crimes trial blocked it at the request of prosecutors, who called it propaganda.
+“If your court sentences me to life in prison, I will be very happy to be alone in my cell to worship Allah the rest of my life and repent to him all my sins and misdeeds,” Mohammad wrote.
+“And if your court sentences me to death, I will be even happier to meet Allah and the prophets and see my best friends whom you killed unjustly all around the world and to see Sheikh Osama Bin Laden.”

-The judge allowed it to be sent just before Obama left office.
-Mohammad’s lawyers released it Wednesday.
+Mohammad sought to send the letter in 2015 but was prevented by prison authorities and later by the military judge presiding over his case at the request of prosecutors, who labeled it “propaganda.”
+After litigating the issue, the tribunal allowed the letter to go through last month just as Obama was leaving the presidency.

 Most Read Stories